TheSussex/SCA-Weekly-Assignments/README.md

 Week 8: I combined everything I've learnt in the past two months to carry out an exploratory analysis of a dataset.
 I chose the Malaria dataset because of my interest in health and how insights can be gained with the appropriate data.
 I used Power BI to create insightful visuals.
 I also wrote a non-technical post on the analysis.
 Read it here: https://medium.com/@TheSussex/malaria-are-you-safe-4a69dd058fa6

+Week 9-12: For the last month of the program, I learnt about machine learning and built a linear regression model using the World Happiness Report.
+I wrote a technical article on the project.
+Read about my capstone project here: https://medium.com/@TheSussex/is-happiness-free-bb9ef70d0bd5

+The program has been challenging and rewarding at the same time.
+I'm glad I got to be a part of it.